blynkkk/docs/glossary.md

 `Blynk.Edgent` - Blynk firmware implementation.

-`BlynkR` - subsystem for usser registration and management
+`BlynkR` - subsystem for usser registration and management.

 `Blynk.Marketplace` - a registry of `Products`, that are available globally to all `Blynk` users.